aqxiy/linkptr/README.md

 ### Rough util construct

-1. Adjust GPU max FPS to 153 on modern AMD GPU Adrenalin software (likely RX 5XX + )
+1. Adjust GPU max FPS to 153 on modern AMD GPU Adrenalin software (likely RX 5XX + ).
+If you limit FPS to 153 on AMD GPU with a 60 hz, you can get something like hypnosis.
 2. Decide with or without optical tuning device (glasses/contacts).
 Works better without in my experience.
 3. Open linkptr/runTime.js document in an incognito Brave browser tab/window.
 4. Find a line.
 Select an adjacent word pair.
 As you think one word, focus on the other with vision.